podman-manifest-add - Add an image to a manifest list or image index

 docker-archive:path[:docker-reference]

-An image is stored in the docker save formatted
+An image is stored in the docker save formatted file.

-file. docker-reference is only used when creating
+docker-reference is only used when creating such a

 file, and it must not contain a digest.